About me

 Content generators #

-As a content developer who uses DITA professionally, I aim at separating content from styling and making it as semantic as possible.
+As a content developer specializing in DITA XML, I prioritize separating content from styling for semantic clarity.

 DITA Open Toolkit